Michael Greyeyes: Life and career

-He did the voice of Tommy in the action game Prey.
+He did the voice of protagonist Tommy Tawodi in the 2006 action game Prey.
 He played a recurring role on Fear The Walking Dead (2017).

 In 2010, Greyeyes founded Signal Theatre, a company that explores intercultural and transdisciplinary live performance.
 As Artistic Director and choreographer, he has overseen the creation of three major works, including From thine eyes (Harbourfront Centre), Nôhkom (The Banff Centre), and A Soldier's Tale (Fleck Dance Theatre), a work examining the aftermath of war upon soldiers and their families.
 He has said that he "was not interested in staging ethnicity."
 A Soldier's Tale was co-produced by The National Arts Centre and The Canada Dance Festival and opened the 2014 Canada Dance Festival in Ottawa at the NAC Theatre.
 Signal Theater has also produced installations and performance art works, such as Winter Home, which premiered in Saskatoon, Saskatchewan.

 Greyeyes won the Canadian Screen Award for Best Actor at the 9th Canadian Screen Awards in 2021, for his performance in the zombie film Blood Quantum.
 He has played the main role of Terry Thomas, CEO of a fictional tribe's casino on the Peacock TV series Rutherford Falls (2021-2022).

 In 2021 Greyeyes was signed to a first look deal with Blumhouse Productions.
 Greyeyes appears as John Rainbird in the 2022 film Firestarter, based on the Stephen King novel of the same name.

-In 2023 he is slated to participate as one of the panelists in Canada Reads, championing Emily St. John Mandel's novel Station Eleven.
+In 2023 he participated as one of the panelists in Canada Reads, championing Emily St. John Mandel's novel Station Eleven.

+He has directed episodes of the television series Acting Good.
+In 2024 his first short film, The Light Before the Sun, premiered at the Hamilton International Film Festival.

 Personal life

 Greyeyes is an associate professor of theatre at York University.
 He is married to Nancy Latoszewski.
-They have two daughters, Lilia and Eva, born in 2002 and 2004.
+They have two children, Micah and Lilia, born in 2002 and 2004.